Joanbeetrice/Homework-1/README.md

-New York City's air quality changed throughout the years.
-With the use of NYC OpenData I was able to obtain and examine the air quality in different areas of New York City.
+This dataset includes charges issued by DCWP in the preceding and current calendar years to verify adherence to local consumer protection and licensing laws, as well as State and Federal regulations.

-NYC OpenData Air Quality: https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r
+NYC OpenData Air Quality: (https://data.cityofnewyork.us/Business/Department-of-Consumer-and-Worker-Protection-DCWP-/5fn4-dr26)

-Access the API here: https://data.cityofnewyork.us/resource/c3uy-2p5r.json
+Access the API here: (https://data.cityofnewyork.us/resource/5fn4-dr26.csv)

 All resources are found in (https://opendata.cityofnewyork.us/)